AchrafKassioui/Learning-iOS-Dev/README.md

 <img src="Screenshots/grid.png" alt="grid" style="width:25%;" />

 Many times I needed to generate such a pattern in Figma or Pixelmator.
-Generating large repetitive visual patterns is not trivial to do in 2D drawing programs.
-3D programs like Cinema 4D do a far better job at generating visual patterns, but the setup is heavier and exporting is cumbersome.
+Generating large repetitive visual patterns is not trivial to do in 2D drawing software.
+3D programs like Cinema 4D do a better job at generating visual patterns, but the setup is heavier and exporting is cumbersome.

 ## Else continue